Ice Caves in Iceland: Your Complete Guide

 Ice caves aren’t the only wonderful experience that Iceland’s glaciers offer.
 With their strange forms and vast expanses of white snow, glaciers promise a range of different adventures.

-Alternatively, get your walking boots on and climb up on an ice cap to Iceland’s highest peak, Öræfajökull, a volcano that reaches 2,110 metres (6,922 feet) above sea level.
+Take a boat ride between floating icebergs on Iceland’s deepest lake, take a glacier lagoon kayak tour, go hike on the surface of the glacier or climb up to Iceland’s highest peak, Öræfajökull, a volcano that reaches 2,110 metres (6,922 feet) above sea level.

-Or, if you prefer a different kind of adventure, book a ride on a monster truck.
-On a tour package including the Golden Circle and Langjökull glacier, you can explore the mighty glacier from the back of an off-road vehicle.
+Or, book a ride on a monster truck or a snowmobile to explore a mighty glacier from the back of an off-road vehicle.
 It’s a high-octane thrill in a truly breathtaking location.

 Let’s talk about practicalities.
 On an ice cave, you’re heading deep below the ice.
 So, what should you wear?